 GrainCorp has adopted a Code of Conduct ('Code') which provides a set of guiding principles for acting honestly and with integrity and fairness at all times.
-The Company's values, outlined in the Code, provide a common understanding of expected behaviours of Directors and employees.
+The Company's Values, outlined in the Code, provide a common understanding of expected behaviours of Directors, the Executive Team and all employees.

-The Company's Code and values together form the Company's Charter, which is available on the Company's website.
+The Company's Code and Values together form the Company's Charter, which is available on the Company's website.